Prince Andrew to settle sex abuse case, donate to charity - NewsBreak

 Prince Andrew to settle sex abuse case, donate to charity

-NEW YORK (AP) — Britain’s Prince Andrew, accused in a lawsuit of sexually abusing a 17-year-old girl supplied to him by financier Jeffrey Epstein, has agreed to settle by making a substantial donation to his accuser’s charity and declaring he never meant to malign her character, a court filing revealed Tuesday.
+Britain’s Prince Andrew, accused in a lawsuit of sexually abusing a 17-year-old girl supplied to him by financier Jeffrey Epstein, has agreed to settle by making a substantial donation to his accuser’s charity and declaring he never meant to malign her character, court papers revealed Tuesday.

 The deal avoids a trial that would have brought further embarrassment to the monarchy.
 Besides the undisclosed donation to Virginia Giuffre's charity, it says Andrew acknowledges she has suffered as an abuse victim.
 It did not specify whether Giuffre would personally receive money as part of the settlement.